tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 # Security Considerations

-Oblivious DoH aims to keep knowledge of the true query origin and its contents known only to clients.
+Oblivious DoH aims to keep knowledge of the true query origin and its contents known only to Clients.
-As a simplified model, consider a case where there exists two clients C1 and C2, one proxy P, and one target T. Oblivious DoH assumes an extended Dolev-Yao style attacker which can observe all network activity and can adaptively compromise either P or T, but not C1 or C2.
+As a simplified model, consider a case where there exists two Clients C1 and C2, one proxy P, and one Target T. Oblivious DoH assumes an extended Dolev-Yao style attacker which can observe all network activity and can adaptively compromise either P or T, but not C1 or C2.
 Note that compromising both P and T is equivalent to collusion between these two parties in practice.
 Once compromised, the attacker has access to all session information and private key material.
-(This generalizes to arbitrarily many clients, proxies, and targets, with the constraints that not all targets and proxies are simultaneously compromised, and at least two clients are left uncompromised.)
-The attacker is prohibited from sending client identifying information, such as IP addresses, to targets.
-(This would allow the attacker to trivially link a query to the corresponding client.)
+(This generalizes to arbitrarily many Clients, Proxies, and Targets, with the constraints that not all Targets and Proxies are simultaneously compromised, and at least two Clients are left uncompromised.)
+The attacker is prohibited from sending Client identifying information, such as IP addresses, to Targets.
+(This would allow the attacker to trivially link a query to the corresponding Client.)

 In this model, both C1 and C2 send an Oblivious DoH queries Q1 and Q2, respectively, through P to T, and T provides answers A1 and A2.
 The attacker aims to link C1 to (Q1, A1) and C2 to (Q2, A2), respectively.
 The attacker succeeds if this linkability is possible without any additional interaction.
-(For example, if T is compromised, it could return a DNS answer corresponding to an entity it controls, and then observe the subsequent connection from a client, learning its identity in the process.
+(For example, if T is compromised, it could return a DNS answer corresponding to an entity it controls, and then observe the subsequent connection from a Client, learning its identity in the process.
 Such attacks are out of scope for this model.)

 Oblivious DoH security prevents such linkability.
 Informally, this means:

-1. Queries and answers are known only to clients and targets in possession of the corresponding response key and HPKE keying material.
-In particular, proxies know the origin and destination of an oblivious query, yet do not know the plaintext query.
-Likewise, targets know only the oblivious query origin, i.e., the proxy, and the plaintext query.
-Only the client knows both the plaintext query contents and destination.
+1. Queries and answers are known only to Clients and Targets in possession of the corresponding response key and HPKE keying material.
+In particular, Proxies know the origin and destination of an oblivious query, yet do not know the plaintext query.
+Likewise, Targets know only the oblivious query origin, i.e., the Proxy, and the plaintext query.
+Only the Client knows both the plaintext query contents and destination.
-1. Target resolvers cannot link queries from the same client in the absence of unique per-client keys.
+1. Target resolvers cannot link queries from the same Client in the absence of unique per-Client keys.

 Traffic analysis mitigations are outside the scope of this document.
 In particular, this document does not prescribe padding lengths for ObliviousDoHQuery and ObliviousDoHResponse messages.
 Implementations SHOULD follow the guidance for choosing padding length in {{!RFC8467}}.

-Oblivious DoH security does not depend on proxy and target indistinguishability.
+Oblivious DoH security does not depend on Proxy and Target indistinguishability.
 Specifically, an on-path attacker could determine whether a connection a specific endpoint is used for oblivious or direct DoH queries.
 However, this has no effect on confidentiality goals listed above.

 ## Denial of Service

-Malicious clients (or proxies) can send bogus Oblivious DoH queries to targets as a Denial-of-Service (DoS) attack.
+Malicious Clients (or Proxies) can send bogus Oblivious DoH queries to Targets as a Denial-of-Service (DoS) attack.
 Target servers can throttle processing requests if such an event occurs.
-Additionally, since Targets provide explicit errors upon decryption failure, i.e., if ciphertext decryption fails or if the plaintext DNS message is malformed, Proxies can throttle specific clients in response to these errors.
+Additionally, since Targets provide explicit errors upon decryption failure, i.e., if ciphertext decryption fails or if the plaintext DNS message is malformed, Proxies can throttle specific Clients in response to these errors.

 Malicious Targets or Proxies can send bogus answers in response to Oblivious DoH queries.
-Response decryption failure is a signal that either the proxy or target is misbehaving.
+Response decryption failure is a signal that either the Proxy or Target is misbehaving.
 Clients can choose to stop using one or both of these servers in the event of such failure.
 However, as above, malicious Targets and Proxies are out of scope for the threat model.

 ## Proxy Policies

-Proxies are free to enforce any forwarding policy they desire for clients.
+Proxies are free to enforce any forwarding policy they desire for Clients.
 For example, they can choose to only forward requests to known or otherwise trusted Targets.

+Proxies that do not reuse connections to Targets for many Clients may allow Targets to link individual queries to unknown Targets.
+To mitigate this linkability vector, it is RECOMMENDED that Proxies pool and reuse connections to Targets.
+Note that this has performance as well as privacy benefits since queries do not incur any delay that might otherwise result from Proxy-to-Target connection establishment.

 ## Authentication {#authentication}

 Depending on the deployment scenario, Proxies and Targets might require authentication before use.
-Regardless of the authentication mechanism in place, Proxies MUST NOT reveal any client authentication information to Targets.
-This is required so targets cannot uniquely identify individual clients.
+Regardless of the authentication mechanism in place, Proxies MUST NOT reveal any Client authentication information to Targets.
+This is required so Targets cannot uniquely identify individual Clients.

-Note that if Targets require Proxies to authenticate at the HTTP- or application-layer before use, this ought to be done before attempting to forward any client query to the Target.
-This will allow Proxies to distinguish 401 Unauthorized response codes due to authentication failure from 401 Unauthorized response codes due to client key mismatch; see {{oblivious-response}}.
+Note that if Targets require Proxies to authenticate at the HTTP- or application-layer before use, this ought to be done before attempting to forward any Client query to the Target.
+This will allow Proxies to distinguish 401 Unauthorized response codes due to authentication failure from 401 Unauthorized response codes due to Client key mismatch; see {{oblivious-response}}.

 ## General Proxy Services